ldtcooper/study-guide/react_lifecycle.md

 #### `shouldComponentUpdate()`

+Called when a component receives new props.
 Returns `true` by default, but can be used to prevent components from re-rendering unless relevant props/state changes.
+In that case, you can change it to return `false`.

+#### `componentWillUpdate()`

+Called right before a component re-renders.
+Used like `componentWillReceiveProps()` but has no access to previous props.

+#### `componentDidUpdate()`

+Called right after a component updates.
+Used to update DOM in response to prop or state changes.